-Each student is required to create an independent and original manuscript relevant to design and/or management of inter-organizational relationships.
+Each student is required to create an independent and original manuscript relevant to the topics covered in the seminar, specifically focused on strategic decisions or outcomes at the firm-level.
 This paper will account for 40% of your total course grade.
 There are three options for writing the paper -

-(a) a conceptual paper developing a theory in the IOR domain with testable hypotheses;

-(b) an empirical paper in the IOR domain utilizing data;

-(c) a publishable critical literature review of some aspect of IOR;
+- (a) a conceptual paper developing a theory in the domain with testable hypotheses; - (b) an empirical paper in the domain utilizing data; - (c) a publishable critical literature review of a related area.